ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 Retrieve Group
 ~~~~~~~~~~~~~~

-Example of how to retrieve Adversaries:
+The following is an example of how to retrieve Adversaries:

 .. code:: javascript